-- From the drop-down lists select material type Concrete, region Europe, Standard grade EN1992-1-1:2004/2014 and Grade C40/50 and click OK to add the material dataset to the Treeview. - Select the three lines representing the wall and drag and drop the geometry attribute Iso1 (C40/50 | Concrete | EN1992-1-1:2004/2014) from the Treeview onto the selected lines.
+- From the drop-down lists select material type Concrete, region Europe, Standard grade EN1992-1-1:2004/2014 and Grade C40/50 and click OK to add the material dataset to the Treeview.

 Embedded Retaining Wall

 - In the Joint Material dialog select Trilinear Earth Pressure and select Next.
 Three earth pressure material attributes are required: one for the Loose Sand, and two for the Dense Sandy Clay (where one is for the retained side, and one is for the excavated side). - All materials are to be defined for use with Two dimensional joint elements (which is set by default) with the defining geometry being Lines.